arlonproj/arlon/docs/appprofiles.md

 other ApplicationSets via the `arlon-type=application` label.
 The ApplicationSet's Generators list must contain a single generator of [List](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-List/) type.
-The Arlon AppProfile controller will modify this list in real-time to deploy to application to the right workload clusters (or no cluster at all).
+The Arlon AppProfile controller will modify this list in real-time to deploy the application to the right workload clusters (or no cluster at all).

 While it is possible for you create and edit an ApplicationSet resource manifest satisfying the requirements to be an Arlon App from scratch, Arlon makes